chenx16/DoctorLuckyGame/README.md

 3. Course Material
 - Milestone 1 - The World, CS 5010 — Programming Design Paradigms, Northeastern University Vancouver. [https://northeastern.instructure.com/courses/192582/assignments/2382089](https://northeastern.instructure.com/courses/192582/assignments/2382089), [Manual Grading Checklist](https://northeastern.instructure.com/courses/192582/pages/manual-grading-checklist)

+### Design Changes
+After the preliminary design submission, I made minimal changes to the design based on the feedback received.
+The main change I implemented was addressing the suggestion that items do not need to track the room they are in.
+Since the room was already handling this information, I removed the redundant tracking of the item's location in the Item class to avoid potential inconsistencies and the need to update this information in two places.
+I also added a driver class to demonstrate how the model works.
+This driver class handles the loading of the world from a file, moves the target character, and interacts with the model to showcase its functionality.

 ## Milestone 2
 ### Steps to Run the JAR
 1. Open a terminal or command prompt.